ildar-shaimordanov/git-markdown-toc/README.md

 - `<!-- toc -->`

-    is used to point the place in the document where to put a new TOC.
+    is used to point the place in the document for putting a new TOC.

 - `<!-- toc-begin -->`, `<!-- toc-end -->`